oracle-quickstart/oci-h2o/README.md

 # oci-h2o
-[simple](simple) is a Terraform module that will deploy H2O on OCI.
+[simple](simple) is a Terraform module that will deploy H2O Driverless AI on OCI.
 Instructions on how to use it are below.

 ## Prerequisites
 First off you'll need to do some pre deploy setup.
 That's all detailed [here](https://github.com/cloud-partners/oci-prerequisites).